 \subsection{Functional representation and perturbation mechanism}

 We first define the functional representation of $\theta_j$.
 Let $F$ be the distribution function generating $\Xb$, and let $F_k$ be the distribution function generating $\Xb_k$, $k=1,2$.
-Let $\Sigma(F)$ be the covariance matrix as a function of a distribution $F$.
-The spectral decomposition in the usual PCA can be expressed as
+Further, let $\Sigma(F)$ denote the covariance matrix as a function of the distribution $F$.
+The EVD in the usual PCA is expressed as

 The {\it PCA-functional} $\theta_j(F)$ can be induced from $\{\Lambda(F),\Gamma(F)\}$ in~(\ref{PCA_functional}).
 For PPCA, the functional forms for $(\Lambda,U,V)$ have the following representation via SVD: